 She is requested by the educational authorities to hold high-school lectures on Afro-American Music with live jazz music, all over Italy.

 In 1983 she creates with Dizzy the "Dizzy Gillespie Popular School of Music" in Bassano del Grappa, Italy.
 In 1987, celebrating Gillespie's 70th birthday, the school inaugurates a section dedicated to blind students.
 The school closes its activities in 1996 (three years after Dizzy's passing away).

-Today she is working on a special Gillespie biography as well as a collection, in book form, of interviews and anecdotes regarding the many good friends, belonging to the History of Jazz, with whom she has shared over 40 years of her career.
+Today she is working on a second collection, in book form, of interviews and anecdotes regarding the many good friends, belonging to the History of Jazz, with whom she has shared over 40 years of her career.
 Some names in alphabetical order:

-Cannonball Adderley, Dave Brubeck, Betty Carter, Ray Charles, Kenny Clarke, Chick Corea, Kenny Drew, Jack De Johnette, Paul Desmond, Duke Ellington, Don Ellis, Bill Evans, Art Farmer, Tommy Flanagan, Von Freeman, Errol Garner, Dizzy Gillespie, Paul Gonsalves, Percy Heath, Johnny Hodges, Freddie Hubbard, Milt Jackson, Keith Jarrett, Connie Kaye, Lee Konitz, Michel Legrand, Abby Lincoln, Charles Mingus, Helen Merrill, Oscar Peterson, Max Roach, Sonny Rollins, George Russell, Bud Shank, Archie Shepp, Horace Silver, Billy Strayhorn, Toots Thielemans, Ed Thigpen, Joe Zawinul, and others.
+Cannonball Adderley, Dave Brubeck, Betty Carter, Kenny Clarke, Chick Corea, Kenny Drew, Jack de Johnette, Paul Desmond, Don Ellis, Art Farmer, Tommy Flanagan, Von Freeman, Errol Garner, Paul Gonsalves, Hampton Hawes, Percy Heath, Freddie Hubbard, Milt Jackson, Keith Jarrett, Connie Kaye, Lee Konitz, Michel Legrand, Charles Mingus, Helen Merrill, Oscar Peterson, Sonny Rollins, George Russell, Bud Shank, Archie Shepp, Toots Thielemans, Ed Thigpen, Joe Zawinul, and others.